 Greg snapped his fingers in realization.
 “Oh, that weekend!
 But that was months ago… Had he kept the secret that long?”

 “How long did he have that ring with him?”
 I asked.

-“About…” Albert paused as he counted with his hands. “three months or so,” he announced.
+“About…” Albert paused while deep in thought. “three months or so,” he announced.

 “Wow, that long.
 I wonder what changed his mind,” Greg said.

 “It’s Julian.
 We’ll hardly guess what’s on his mind most of the time,” I jested.

 The conversation continued for another minute until I had to cut it short to focus on my workload.
 My companions happily helped me on a few tasks, which was mostly leg work to the copy machine until my noon break.
 It was then another familiar face arrived at the office.

 Half a year ago, when the office was near full capacity, I asked HR whether it was possible to hire another receptionist.
 The job of circulating the necessary information, paperwork, packages, and mails week after week with eight to five work hours isn’t easy.
 Sometimes, I had to work early and late to categorize a few incoming packages and paperwork for each department.
 And I don’t even want to point out that I also work during weekends.